KOBUSHI Ramen

 A low-price ramen stop that suits a planned Kyoto food day

-Ingredient-sourcing details should be treated with caution because no specific producers, broths, noodles, toppings, or chef narrative are included in the verified information.
-The decision-useful takeaway is narrower: choose KOBUSHI Ramen for ramen, value, confirmed recognition rather than for a documented tasting-menu format or a published sourcing story.
+Ingredient-sourcing details should be treated with caution because specific producers, broths, noodles, toppings, or chef narrative are not available.
+The decision-useful takeaway is narrower: choose KOBUSHI Ramen for ramen, value, recognition rather than for a documented tasting-menu format or a published sourcing story.

 Timing is simple.
 KOBUSHI Ramen is listed for lunch and dinner on Monday, Tuesday, Thursday, Friday, Saturday, Sunday, with Wednesday closed.
 Dress code is casual, so the practical appeal is a direct ramen meal rather than a formal dining occasion.